XBlayz/MY-Template_repository/.github/CONTRIBUTING.md

 8. If applicable, prefix the title with the relevant component name. (examples: "[Docs] Fix typo", "[Profile] Fix missing avatar")

 ```
-[TAG]: Short summary of changes in 50 chars or less
+[TAG] Short summary of changes in 50 chars or less

 Add a list of the added, changed or removed features using the
 respectively list demarcator in following order and remember to